Fudan-iGEM/2024-wiki/src/measurement.md

 After growth, measure the optical density (OD<sub>600</sub>) of all samples using a spectrophotometer.
 Normalize the cultures to an OD<sub>600</sub> of 0.6 by diluting with antibiotic containing fresh LB broth.

 Do not put the culture into 4 degree.
-Do not over grow.
+Do not over-grow.
 Ideally, collecting all samples before OD<sub>600</sub> of 0.8.

 ### Step 3: Series Dilution